In

 ships there.
 In

-1842 Kaikōura saw its first influx of
+1842 Kaikǒura saw its first influx of

-Europeans the the Fyffe family who, along with
+Europeans, the Fyffe family, who, along with

 John Guard, established a whaling station with